lueschem/lueschem.github.io/_posts/2017-04-22-Compiling-for-Embedded-Debian-Target-Systems.md

 curl http://emdebian.org/tools/debian/emdebian-toolchain-archive.key | sudo apt-key add -
 ```

-The security aware reader will notice that we should actually rather fetch such keys from a _https_ source.
+The security aware reader will notice that we should actually fetch such keys from a _https_ source.

 Many people have done a great job that will allow us to proceed with the next step: A Debian based installation is aware of
 [multiple architectures](https://wiki.debian.org/Multiarch/HOWTO) and therefore we can enable armhf as a foreign architecture: